1 Statics Review

 Click to expand

-1.3.1 Internal reactions at pinned connections
+1.3.1 Internal Reactions at Pinned Connections

 Example 1.3

-A plant hanger is secured to a wall with a pin and additionally supported by a brace that is pin connected to the hanger at B and to the wall at C. Determine the external reactions at A and C as well as the reaction in the internal pin B.
+A plant hanger is secured to a wall with a pin and is supported by a pin brace connected to the hanger at B and to the wall at C.

 \[ \begin{aligned} & \sum M_A=F_B\left(\frac{4}{5}\right)*3{~ft}-50{~lb}*7{~ft}=0 \\ & \sum F_x=-A_x+F_B\left(\frac{3}{5}\right)=0 \\ & \sum F_y=A_y+F_B\left(\frac{4}{5}\right)-50{~lb}=0 \end{aligned} \]